genomic-medicine-sweden/jasen/docs/source/overview.md

 Jasen is a pipeline for resistance, virulence and epityping of whole genome sequenced infectious bacteria.
 The pipelines is intended to be used in clinical routine and therefore contains a currated, and opinionated, set of softwares and methods for assessing the samples quality.

 The pipeline is divided into workflows dedicated for analysing one or a set of related species, for example can the *Escherichia coli* workflow also be used for analysing Shigella.
 See the documentation on the individual workflow for information on how it can be applied.
-Analysis for most of the species follows general bacterial workflow showed below[^1] with additional species-specific analysis.
+Analysis for most of the species follows general bacterial workflow (see below[^1]) with additional species-specific analysis.

 ```{figure} _static/Jasen_metromap.png
 :alt: jasen flowchart